 I have worked in several settings (private practice, mental health centers, family-based services, juvenile, and adult corrections, dual diagnosis (alcohol/drugs, clinical syndromes, clinical personality patterns), psychiatric.
 Several of my mentors were rational-emotive therapists.
 My personal passions are high-level fitness (weight lifting, running, biking), wildlife advocacy.
 I have been a horseman/rancher and have horse-related activities./business.
 I like hiking, especially in Glacier.
 Yellowstone, the Bob Marshall Wilderness.
 I am a veteran.

-I am licensed in Montana with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, coping with grief and loss, & depression.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I am licensed in Montana with 3 years of professional work experience.
+I have experience in helping clients with relationship issues, trauma and abuse, career difficulties, & executive and professional coaching.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Nancy Huus